 - All competitors should arrive promptly at the stated registrations time according to the competition schedule.

 - Competitors and models will have to check-in and collect their badges to be allowed onto the competition area.

 - Competitors will be given 20 minutes to prepare.

-- Competitors must wear appropriate professional uniform and hair should be tied back during the competition.
+- Competitors must wear appropriate professional uniform attire and hair should be tied back during the competition.

 - An announcement will be made at the end of the competition.
-All competitors must stop work immediately, lay their tools down, clean their workspace and leave the competition arena as soon as possible.
+In order to prepare for the next round of the competitions, can you please stop work, lay tools down, clean workspace and leave the competition arena as soon as possible.